SoftwareShepherds/EscapeVelocity/content/post/process-part-1.md

 So how do we do that?

 The solution, I believe, lies at the intersection of People, Process, and Technology, but it's not enough to simply execute on this.
-We buy-in, we need genuine intrinsic motivation, we need to [let people have our own way](http://www.goodreads.com/quotes/53035-diplomacy-is-the-art-of-letting-someone-else-have-your).
+We need buy-in, we need genuine intrinsic motivation, we need to [let people have our own way](http://www.goodreads.com/quotes/53035-diplomacy-is-the-art-of-letting-someone-else-have-your).
 It turns out writing software is straightforward- not easy, but straightforward: machines are predictable beings- difficult and picky, but predictable.
 Humans require more.

 Take all this and add to it the fact that software is pure thought-stuff running in a virtual environment.
 If I ask a carpenter to build a custom cabinet, I can see the process, I can learn a lot about how well its crafted just by looking at it.
 With software, how do we do that?
 I think that's where there's an unfilled gap in our industry that posses some really interesting challenges.